 Progress has been made regarding targets for CAMHS and psychological therapies.
 NHS Forth Valley Board has also made a significant financial commitment to the CAMHS, increasing clinical capacity.
 Together with the additional resources, a focus on service re-design has supported the management team in addressing the challenges.
+A range of projects are being delivered using mental health innovation funding to improve access to CAMHS and psychological services.

-It also provided the opportunity to review all systems and practice within the service.
+The redesign has also provided the opportunity to review all systems and practice within the service.
 The recruitment of an Information Co-ordinator has provided assurance that accurate data can now be collated and measured.